Anwar11234/Data-Engineering-Mentorship-Program/python/Week 1/sort list/readme.md

 ## Solution

-I solved by using merge sort algorithm to sort the linked list, the merge sort algorithm has 3 main steps:
+I solved this probelm by using merge sort algorithm to sort the linked list, the merge sort algorithm has 3 main steps:

 1. split the list into 2 havles, left half and right half.
 2. recursively sort left and right halves.